Connect with us

 There are so many life lessons such as “keep your circle small,” and making sure the people you do permaculture with are really into permaculture and you can do other things with those who like other things.
 I can’t say it enough you need quality people to do quality farming at any quality level.

-There is a high need for the older schoolers to take the time to kick down to the younger bulls on how to manage their optimal growth socially.
-Aspects such as not carrying people through things, you’ll be moving slower like that.
+There is a high need for older schoolers to take the time to teach younger men and women how to manage their optimal growth socially.
+Aspects such as not carrying people through things, and instead letting them build their old strength.
 We all need to be sustainable individuals here.

 Pull your weight, and respect those that pull more than their own.